vadimdemedes/pastel/README.md

 First argument is "Jane" and second is "Hopper"
 ```

 The order of the fields in `positionalArgs` will be respected.
-Optional arguments need to appear after required ones.
+Optional arguments need to appear after the required ones.
 If you want to collect an arbitrary amount of arguments you can define a variadic argument by giving it the array type.
 Variadic arguments need to always be last and will capture all the remaining arguments.